ha-young-jung/DATA550_final_project/README.md

   - For the maps in the report, I just wrote the code in .rmd files because they required the tmap package and could not be saved as .png flies.

-## Synchronizing the package repository
-  - My final project directory includes a lock file and renv folder that captures information on the packages used to create the report.
-  - Run `make install` command in your terminal to restore the package environment for my project.

 ## Building the Docker image
   - Run `make final_project` to build the Docker image.
   - This is a link to the image on DockerHub: https://hub.docker.com/repository/docker/hayoungjung/final_project/general

 ## Generating the report
   - Run `make report/GA_Opioid_Report.html` command in your terminal, and this will sequentially execute the R script files and generate the report.
-  - If you want to ensure a clean build, run `make clean` command first.
-This removes any previously generated outputs from the R scripts, ensuring the process works correctly from start to finish.

 ## Note
   - The report can only be generated on a Mac or Linux OS.